markonoo/astrovela-app/IMPLEMENTATION_READINESS_REPORT.md

 **Answer to Key Question:**

-> "Based on the current repo, could an autonomous agent confidently begin implementing the AstroVela Companion App end to end?"
+> "Based on the current repo, could an autonomous agent confidently begin implementing the AstroVela Aura end to end?"

 **Answer:** ✅ **YES - 98% Confidence**

 The repository is **exceptionally well-prepared** for autonomous agent implementation.
-The companion app is **fully implemented** with all core features, API endpoints, database schema, and integration points complete.
+The aura app is **fully implemented** with all core features, API endpoints, database schema, and integration points complete.
 Only minor documentation clarifications remain, which are non-blocking.

 ---